skykrieg/threetwoone.me/README.txt

-Verti by HTML5 UP
+ZeroFour by HTML5 UP
 html5up.net | @n33co
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-A super simple + modern responsive website template.
-Took a slightly different direction on the mobile version's slide out nav (floating button versus a full on titlebar).
+A responsive general purpose site template design named as such because it's the fourth design up here (very creative I know).
+Has plenty of room for all sorts of content and even multilevel drop down menus.

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.